 It sounds so logical and natural, yet we don’t seem to follow our hearts.
 We don’t seem to listen to what is important to us, the societal judgement seems to decide how to shape our lives.
 Let’s zoom into that first.
 Our passions make way for ambitions, appreciation makes way for societal position, happiness becomes successful and justice gets measured by rule of law, distancing itself further and further from moral justice.
 Or as the dutch, with their fine historic awareness of authority, phrase these ways of justice so eloquently; it’s the difference between rechtsgeldig and rechtvaardig.
 It enables for two very different ways of power.
 The fist being the given power out of respect.
 This is when one’s influences reaches its reaches out of free, personal understanding agreement with the idea and by the attachment towards the person.
 The idea gets carried on, you emphasise.
 It’s the power derived from John Bowlby’s attachment theory.
 It could be simply put as ‘given power’, or reflecting a vocabulary mindset more aware of authority, gezag as the dutch call it.
 The other is control without needed agreement of the individual.
 It is the power of money, the required job to attain money or any agreement shaped conforming via dependency.
 Ultimately it is any agreement that is conditional.
 This is where we also touch freedom, for under these conditions we are not free in the agreement made.
 The societal judgement moved the measure of freedom.
 Freedom in our contemporary zeitgeist gets measured in purchasing power, where once it was measured in free time and autonomy.
 In our scarcity based society, money and possessions have grosso modo become the external measure of judgement by which we have started measuring ever more prominently.
 Technological decentral abundance (TDA) might offer us a way out.
 As for now, the needed time and ease to listen to ourselves is getting more and more scarce, leaving us insecure and adding ever increasing value to the societal judgement.
 Nobody wants to be left out.
 It’s a harsh measure by which we measure each other and bypass our needs.
 It’s a measure measured in our houses, cars and differentiating brands; in our lifestyles.
 In fear and insecurity -and the apathy through stress– the rat race offers us temporary relief in consumption in a society that demands conformity.
 Or in the words of american existential psychologist Rollo May, “The opposite of courage in our society is not cowardice, it is conformity.”

-Consumerism, elementary and essential in our way of organizing society, always leads to conformity.
+Consumerism without local production, elementary and essential in our way of organizing society, always leads to conformity.
 Insecurity and fear of not belonging makes us sensitive for the image that goes with a brand.
 Time has long flown where brands sell quality, they sell a feeling.
 It’s the image of the brand status and it’s supposed need to belong.
 We no longer seem to learn from each other what we need in life.
 What really matters?
 We no longer learn to know ourselves, but how to fulfil societal expectations, leaving us with an intrinsic void.
 We no longer discover what our needs are and learn what we are to want.
 Lost and insecure, the way we have organized society teaches us happiness in consumption, status and money.
 Our passionate hobbies make way for ambitious jobs, our free time makes way to work and our freedom makes way for money.
 Our bought instant happiness however only works so long and can not fill the existential void.
 Eager we await our next paycheque, the western worlds measure of freedom.

 But what if I do things differently?
 What if I take the time to revive, to discover my passions, discover what matters to me and go for it!?
 There are but few who can.
 Asides from the practical dependency of money, the initial understanding for your choice will far outnumber the societal judgement over it.
 One tends to be rejected via lack of understanding.
 For the brave individual who breaks norm, an arduous and creative path awaits.
 The more insecure the dominant society is, the more prominent it’s conformity is defended.
 For it threatens, simply by showing things can be different.
 It shows that what we do as society is just a game.
 The external measure, the obtained position, possessions, it is all irrelevant.
 It’s only a choice.
 For those insecure and frightful clinging to this measure in their lifestyle, the mirror upheld is most confronting.
 All the expectations you have learned to comply to and that gave stability are suddenly not so certain anymore.